 Although the WFD defines which biological elements must be taken into account when assessing ecological status, it leaves the Member States flexible to define the details of their own assessment system.
 That is why the purpose of intercalibration is not to harmonise assessment systems, but only their results.

 The first step in the intercalibration exercise was to select sites representing ecological status at the boundaries between the “high” and “good” and between the “good” and “moderate” classifications.
 The selection was made by Member States in 2003 and 2004 on the basis of their understanding of good ecological status.
 On 19 September 2005, the Commission published the register of sites in a Commission Decision published in the Official Journal of the EU.

-The intercalibration work is led by Working Group A on Ecological Status under the WFD Common Implementation Strategy, and the technical work is coordinated by the European Commission’s Joint Research Centre (JRC) in Ispra, Italy.
+The intercalibration work is led by the dedicated Working Group on Ecological Status under the WFD Common Implementation Strategy, and the technical work is coordinated by the European Commission’s Joint Research Centre (JRC) in Ispra, Italy.
 The intercalibration exercise is carried out within 14 Geographical Intercalibration Groups (GIGs).
 These are groups of Member States that share ecological types of rivers, lakes and coastal/transitional waters, and can thus compare monitoring results between themselves.
 Examples of river, lakes and coastal GIGs are “Mediterranean rivers”, “Northern lakes” or “North-East Atlantic”.
-More than 500 experts from all 27 Member States, and Norway, are actively participating in the work.
+More than 500 experts from all 28 Member States, and Norway, are actively participating in the work.